dotnet/project-system/docs/repo/up-to-date-check-implementation.md

-# Up-to-date Check
+# Up-to-date Check Implementation

-If a project's outputs are up-to-date with its inputs, there's no need to run a build.

-The _Fast Up To Date Check_ attempts to perform a fast validation of whether a build is required.
+See [this documenent](../up-to-date-check.md) for more general information about the up-to-date check.

 The `IBuildUpToDateCheckProvider` interface (from CPS) has two members: